duarte3333/Minishell/README.md

 ### Parsing

-In the given example, we have two commands separated by a pipe symbol "|".
-Each command is represented by a node in the linked list.

 **Step 1: Parsing the command**

-The command is parsed into tokens using the function in the **`parser()`** .
-The result of this separation is a char*  like this:
+In the given example, the command is parsed into tokens using the function `parser()`, resulting in a char* array containing redirections, commands, pipes, files, arguments, and other relevant tokens represented by nodes in the linked list.

 [’<’, ‘Makefile’ , ‘grep’ , ‘a’ ,’|’, ‘>’ , ‘out’, ’main.c’ , ‘cat’ ]